-Using visualization to solve clients’ complex problems
+Using data visualization to solve clients’ complex problems

 The International Bar Association’s recent Annual Litigation Forum Conference in Zurich played host to a presentation by Mintz Group partner Ian Casewell that demonstrated an exciting Mintz initiative for aiding clients — interactive, graphic visualization.